-In February 2019, PBM received a letter from Kevin Jardine, Associate Deputy Minister, EAO, which stated in part: "The order for reassessment will continue in force until it is suspended or cancelled under the new Act.
-The Environmental Assessment Office will conduct the reassessment consistent with its practice and procedures as they evolve and are informed by the principles of the new Act."
+In February 2019, PBM received a letter from Kevin Jardine, Associate Deputy Minister, EAO, which stated in part: "The order for reassessment will continue in force until it is suspended or cancelled under the new Act."
 It also included the following: "As you know, the order for reassessment provided that the reassessment must be completed within three years of the approval of the SAIR.
 This timeline was based on the assumption that the first step set out in section 5.1 of the reassessment order, the provision of the draft SAIR, would be completed in a reasonable time frame.
-Given that three and a half years have now passed since the order was made by the Ministers, some consideration may need to be given to whether the information provided in the Application has become outdated and what, if any, steps may be required in order for information to be updated in order for Ministers to make an informed decision.
 I note in your letter your desire to advance this Project.
 If that is the case, please advise, within 30 days of your receipt of this letter, when you will provide the draft SAIR for review.
 If I do not hear from you in this regard, or if you are unable to commit to a date by which you would provide the draft SAIR, then I will consider the appropriate next steps to ensure this proceeds in a timely manner or is otherwise concluded."
 This letter was finally posted on the EPIC site in January 2021 and is available at: